ajkt/sysreviewlution/altchimanifesto.md

 * **Publishing Ecosystem (Venues & Subcommittees)**: There aren't really any places that explicitly welcome and provide clear expectations for systematic reviews. *Update: The very new Journal of Visualization and Interaction explicitly mentions that systematic reviews are welcome, although what this looks like is not clearly defined (yet).*
 * **Infrastructure (Digital Libraries and Tools, e.g., Machine Learning)**: There is little documentation about the relevance, coverage, and inner workings of HCI's most commonly used databases.
 There could also be potential for the use of automated and semi-automated tools in various steps of the systematic review process, but what risks and issues this can introduce is unclear.
 Finally, living reviews may benefit from HCI expertise; this is something we should leverage and investigate.

-# Informal Survey: Community Responses

-As part of the alt.chi presentation, but also advertised through social media unrelated to the conference, we are gathering community responses on what HCI expects from systematic reviews.

-The survey is available here: [https://bit.ly/3oBteKA](https://bit.ly/3oBteKA)

-*We will summarize the results here in a few weeks (aiming for end of May).*